-A Message about Voting from Dr. Jeri Cabot, Interim Executive Vice President for Student Affairs and Dean of Students
+A Message about Voting from Dr. Jeri Cabot, Associate Vice President for Student Affairs/Dean of Students

 Today I want to take a few minutes to talk with you all about a very important issue.
 The College of Charleston is working to make sure that young people, especially college students, are heard in the upcoming elections.
 We want to make sure that you are registered and vote so that so that local, state, and national political candidates will pay

 attention to college students and to the issues that matter most to you.

 Even though there are 24 million people between 18 and 24 in this country, older people – especially those over 65 - vote at twice the rate that young people do.
 Campaigns just know older voters will turn out on Election Day.
 That is why the political ads and candidates are talking about prescription drugs and Medicare.
 That’s why they spend so much money making phone calls and sending pieces of mail to older people trying to get them to vote for this candidate or that candidate.

 There are a lot of important things going on right now that affect your lives.
 Getting a good job, paying for college or deciding what happens with the environment.
 It’s not like you all have the same opinions just because you are under 30 or a college student, but you do need candidates and public officials to pay attention to these issues and to pay

 attention to you.

 It all comes down to voting on each Election Day.